 No true answer satisfied him.
-It amazes me that he undermined our family’s financial health to create reasons to abuse me (Things Abusers Say and Do).
+It amazes me that he undermined our family’s financial health to create reasons to abuse me.
 And I have to add, what on earth was he thinking?!
-We shouldn’t have more than two bills each month?
+Why wouldn’t we have more than two bills each month?
 Nonsense.
 But at the time, I thought explaining it to him would make all the difference.

 It made me crazy that although he obviously distrusted me, he would not take responsibility for budgeting or his spending.
-I’d set a budget, he’d agree, then come home that night and say he had to buy a special tool or had found a fantastic deal he couldn’t refuse (Types of Verbal Abuse: Undermining).
+I’d set a budget, he’d agree, then come home that night and say he had to buy a special tool or had found a fantastic deal he couldn’t refuse.

 I reworked the budget countless times, but the money simply wasn’t there.
 I came to rely on credit cards, robbing Peter to pay Paul.
 Our debt rose slowly, but surely.
 He used our credit cards too, so when he acted surprised and outraged over our debt, I felt betrayed and quite frankly, baffled.